gvwilson/fiction/santas/index.md

 these troublemakers,
 because I for one have had *enough*!"
-He thumped his meaty fist on the deck, making Captain Clausbeard's parrot<span class="sidenote">The parrot would have been somewhat offended by this phrasing, as she thought of the captain as being hers.
+He thumped his meaty fist on the deck, making Captain Clausbeard's parrot<span class="note">The parrot would have been somewhat offended by this phrasing, as she thought of the captain as being hers.
 Luckily for our story,